freenas/freenas-docs/userguide/install.rst

 it.

 To mirror the |os-device|, move to the second device and press :kbd:`spacebar` to select it also.
-16 GiB swap partitions are created for mirrored boot devices that are larger than 64 GiB and not USB mass storage devices.
+Selecting a non-USB device larger than 64 GiB also creates a 16 GiB swap partition.

 After making these selections, press :kbd:`Enter`.
 The warning shown in :numref:`Figure %s <install_warning_fig>`